FaithfulAC/Faithful/README.md

 Q. How do I test Faithful? / Is there a testing place for Faithful where I can experiment and test my scripts?

-A. Yes there is (see link below), but, you must be whitelisted in order to join the game otherwise you will be kicked.
+A. Yes there is (see link below), but you must be whitelisted in order to join the game otherwise you will be kicked.

 ----